agiliq/agiliq-jekyll/_posts/2015-01-16-importing-your-old-comments-to-disqus-site.markdown

 ---
-layout: post
+layout: default
 title:  "Importing your old comments to Disqus site"
 date:   2015-01-16 19:42:08+05:30
 categories: Disqus
 author: Rakesh
 ---
 In one of my latest [blogpost](http://agiliq.com/blog/2014/11/disqus-and-disqus-sso/) on disqus I covered topics on integrating Disqus to the website and disqus SSO.
 In this post, I will let you know how to migrate the older comments to Disqus.

 If you sneak peek in to the alluring features of disqus you may make your mind to migrate your custom commenting system on your blog to use disqus commenting system.
 The threaded comments and replies, powerful moderation and admin tools, RSS options and many more features come in as battaries included with Disqus which makes the commenting more interactive and easy to deal with.